utshomax/postman-docs/src/pages/docs/running-collections/intro-to-collection-runs.md

 1. When you've completed your configuration, select **Run (collection name)**.

+> Your [Postman plan](https://www.postman.com/pricing/) gives you a limited number of collection runs you can use each month.
+This limit applies to collections that you run in a workspace or the Scratch Pad using the **Run manually** option.
+This limit doesn't apply to [scheduled collection runs](/docs/running-collections/scheduling-collection-runs/) in the Postman cloud.
+A collection run with multiple iterations counts as a single run.
+>
+> A message will display in the Collection Runner when you're approaching your usage limit.
+Learn more about [resource usage](/docs/administration/resource-usage/) in Postman.

 ## Running your collections

 When running collections manually, Postman displays a summary of your request executions and test results in real time.